Meet the Staff

 Chris spent a number of years working within the motor sport industry, where he specialised in working on Nissan GTRs.

-Before joining the team at Warrington Collegiate, Chris carried out freelance work as a consultant for a racing team competing in different series across the world.
+Before joining the team at Warrington & Vale Royal College, Chris carried out freelance work as a consultant for a racing team competing in different series across the world.

 Chris himself took part in a number of competitions, as well as building race and drift cars.